Core Concepts

 Users can:

-- Revoke access for specific sites
+- Revoke OAuth consent for specific apps

 - Delete their Xident ID entirely